DickyAdi/llama_medical_cs/README.md

 - ~~Initiate github repo.~~
 - ~~Refactor and make the code look cleaner and easier to work with.~~
 - ~~Proper code comment documentation.~~
-- RAG to be more valid in the medical knowledge.
+- ~~RAG to be more valid in the medical knowledge.~~
+- Explore RAG!
+- Testing time zzzzzzz
 - Docker it!

 If you have something in mind with this list, feel free to open up an [issue](https://github.com/DickyAdi/llama_medical_cs/issues).